wsaqaf/twscraper/README.md

 The tool would then loop through them to extract data and save it as one CSV file per source: (X1.csv, X2.csv,..)
 The text of the tweets will be UTF-8 encoded.

+## Jupyter notebooks

+A compressed file named 'notebooks.zip'called includes Jupyter notebooks that could be useful as a pedagogic exercise of how the script was built.

 ## Author

 The principal author is Walid Al-Saqaf, a developer and senior lecturer at Södertörn University in Stockholm